-Cambridge Infectious Diseases Interdisciplinary Research Centre aims to integrate interdisciplinary thinking, discovery, and translational approaches, as well as international collaboration, to advance the field of infectious disease research.
+Cambridge Infectious Diseases Interdisciplinary Research Centre aims to integrate multidisciplinary thinking, discovery, and translational approaches, as well as international collaboration, to advance the field of infectious disease research.

-Established in 2010 as a Strategic Research Initiative of the University of Cambridge, Cambridge Infectious Diseases has matured into an unparalleled information matrix for infectious disease researchers across Cambridge, helping to spark ideas for new areas of research as well as providing flexibility and expansion possibilities for traditional disciplines to address complex infectious disease problems.
-Our virtual community has expanded to include over 30 different departments and institutes, representing mutliple disciplines in all six schools, from Arts, Humanities and Social Sciences, through to Biological and Physical Sciences and Clinical Medicine.
+Established in 2010 as a Strategic Research Initiative of the University of Cambridge, Cambridge Infectious Diseases has matured into a leading international centre for research and teaching that focuses on infectious diseases and the impact these have on national and global health.
+Connecting researchers across Cambridge, we help spark ideas for new areas of research as well as providing flexibility and expansion possibilities for traditional disciplines to address complex infectious disease problems.
+Our virtual community has expanded to include over 30 different departments and institutes, representing multiple disciplines in all six schools, from Arts, Humanities and Social Sciences, through to Biological and Physical Sciences and Clinical Medicine.

 Combating infectious diseases remains as important as ever.
 A combination of basic and applied research has led to some extraordinary success stories, but history tells us that the emergence of a new infectious disease that goes on to threaten the health of the global population is a likely scenario.
 Furthermore, success can have a limited shelf life, as exemplified by the development of a plethora of antimicrobial drugs followed by continual erosion of their efficacy through the emergence of resistance.

 The infectious disease research being undertaken at the University reinforces that the area is a strategic strength of Cambridge.
 The work is broad and ranges from fundamental biological research through to the development of new drugs, as well as understanding the history of infectious diseases.
 Amongst our infectious diseases priorities are novel and re-emerging pathogens, infectious diseases at the human-animal interface, pathogen population genetics and transmission dynamics, and antimicrobial resistance.